gregorwolf/SAP-NPM-API-collection/apis/faas/README.md

 * [Function Unit Test](#function-unit-tests)

 ## Overview

 SAP Cloud Platform Functions are provided as a service (__FaaS__).
 Developers can focus on pure application logic while writing the code, whereas FaaS takes responsibility to run the code in a secure, reliable and cost-efficient way.

-Technically, __FaaS__ runs on Kubernetes (__K8s__).
+Technically, FaaS runs on Kubernetes (__K8s__).
-The deployment of artifacts is currently managed using a __FaaS__ service instance in Cloud Foundry (CF) as entry point.
+Artifact deployments are managed using a service API, also running in K8s, next to the runtime of course.
+The overall architecture would allow integration of different serverless runtimes.
+However, currently K8s is used.

+In Cloud Foundry (__CF__) service `xsf-runtime` (Extension Factory, serverless runtime) is used as entry point.
+Each service instance represents a K8s namespace in a shared cluster.
+All artifacts deployed to a given service will end up as resource in the corresponding namespace.
+K8s namespaces (Faas tenants) are strictly isolated from each other.

+Function development is based on projects, using file `faas.json` as manifest.
+Any local IDE as well as WebIDE (Wing) can be used for implementation.

+## Package

-This package comprises two functional parts, which may be split into separate modules at a later point in time.
+This package comprises two functional parts.
-First, it provides the function runtime for Node.js (version 8.11.3 or higher).
+First, it provides the function runtime for Node.js (version 8.11.3 or higher):
-Secondly, it offers basic SDK functionality to:
-* find consistency errors before deployment
+* runtime components as such
-* run (or debug) functions locally
+* http server to run (or debug) functions locally
-* support function unit tests
+* test runner to support function unit tests

+Secondly, it offers basic SDK functionality by installing command ` faas-sdk`:
+* check project consistency
-* create deployment files (`values.yaml`)
+* create and test deployment files (`values.yaml`)

-The function code is provided with a usual `js` file.
+The function code is provided with usual `js` files.
 ```javascript
 'use strict';